HyeonhoonLee/hyeonhoonlee.github.io/_pages/about.md

 My research interests include reinforcement learning, natural language processing, biosignal analysis, and multi-agent systems.
 I apply these methods to multimodal clinical data such as physiological signals, clinical texts, medical imaging, and electronic health records, with the goal of developing AI models for real-time patient monitoring, prognosis prediction, and personalized treatment planning.
 I have authored more than 40 peer-reviewed publications in leading medical AI journals (_npj Digital Medicine_, _JMIR_) and international AI conferences (_NeurIPS_, _EMNLP_).

 I am seeking highly motivated MS/PhD students and Post-docs.
-Please email me your CV at [hhoon@snu.ac.kr](mailto:hhoon@snu.ac.kr)
+Please email me your CV at hhoon (at) snu.ac.kr

 # 🔥 News